 - Navigate to Administrator > Data management > Dropdown Lists.

 - Click +CATEGORY to create a new category.
-Refer to the Create a Custom Category article.
+Refer to the Create a Custom Category section in this article.

 - Click the required category name.